-I paid attention, so mazel tov.
-It sure as hell caught my eye.
-Then it made me sit straight down on the concrete steps I was walking on.
-Your six words caught me by such a surprise that it made me quite literally weak at the knees.
+It sure as hell caught my eye, so mazel tov.
+It caught my eye, then it made me sit straight down on the concrete steps I was walking down.
+Your six words were such a surprise that it made me quite literally weak at the knees.

-You hear about internet trolls, and this is many of our worst nightmares….you know, something vulnerable being exposed and then sliced open in front of the world...but we never actually think it’s going to happen.
+You hear about internet trolls, and this is many of our worst nightmares….you know, something vulnerable being exposed and then sliced open in front of the world...but we never actually think it’s going to happen to us.